Fonta1n3/FullyNoded-Server/README.md

     - [GPG verify and install](https://github.com/Fonta1n3/FullyNoded-Server/blob/master/FullyNoded-Server/Scripts/InstallJoinMarket.command)

 ## Security
-The idea is to automate the right way to do things for newbs and devs alike.
+If connecting to a remote wallet usage of Tor is recommended, Fully Noded apps allow you to generate Tor authentication keys which make your remote connection more secure.

-Initially a random string is created which we use as a namespace for a dedicated random encryption key which is stored on your
+#### RPC Credentials
-Mac's secure enclave/keychain.
+Initially a random string is created which is used as a namespace for a dedicated random encryption key stored on the device secure enclave/keychain which stores it data encrypted.
 The random encryption key is created with the devices Cryptographically Secure Random Number Generator.
 When running FNS the first time you will be prompted to store this item on your keychain, the random letters you see are not the encryption key itself but its namespace.
-FNS uses the randomly created namespace to fetch the encryption key from your secure enclave to encrypt your RPC credentials which are stored encrypted on your device via "core data".
-Each time FNS fetches your own RPC credentials we first must decrypt them using this key.
+FNS uses the randomly created namespace to fetch the encryption key from your secure enclave to encrypt your RPC credentials which are stored encrypted locally using Apples Core Data API.
+FNS fetches your RPC credentials and decrypts/encrypts them using this key.

-FNS does not make any remote calls using RPC credentials, they are striclty used locally.
+FNS does not make any remote calls using RPC credentials, they are used locally.

 Join Market RPC credentials are stored as a cookie in the FNS data directory, this is only done if you click "Configure JM", if you have an existing config do not use this button.